Call for Edna's Law and a public inquiry into whistle-blowing

 - Edna's Law would put the victims of silence first and would protect the protectors who report wrongdoing.

-- The State would prosecute and uphold the public interest (instead of expecting the whistle-blower to pay thousands of pounds to represent themself at an employment tribunal against experienced barristers).
+- The State would prosecute and uphold the public interest (instead of expecting the whistle-blower to become a legal expert in order to represent themself effectively at an employment tribunal against experienced barristers).

 - Edna's Law would be a deterrent because it would create strong case law precedents.